 Sleepovers are just the best.
 Sometimes they come one at a time but, more often than not, their cousins, of similar age, join them.
 We have a jolly good time, eating, watching movies, and playing games.
 Often we do simple crafts together.

-Choose activities that are unique to you, your budget and circumstances but, spend time with your grandkids.
+Choose activities that are unique to you, your budget, and your circumstances but, spend time with your grandkids.
 You can be a support to their parents and a positive influence on them in this unstable world.

 Often, parents don’t have the time or energy to teach their child a particular skill; an extra “leg up” from you is a blessing.
 You can support your grandkids, and their parents, by teaching or reinforcing everyday skills.